 How Do I Get Thick Snow Foam?

 Getting thick snow foam is like riding a bike – it takes a bit of practice, but once you get it right, you’ll be set for life!
 Thick snow foam can be affected by a number of things, including the quality of the foam you’re using, the dilution of your foam, the settings of your snow foam lance, the hardness of your water, and spraying on a wet car instead of a dry one.
-We recommend following this guide to getting thick snow foam and experiment a bit to get your snow foam thickness just right.

 How Long Should I Let My Snow Foam Dwell For?